 Salem Environmental Education is proud to provide environmental education at a variety of community events throughout the year.
 In partnership with

-local organizations and agencies, SEE volunteers resources and time throughout the year to inspire people to foster deeper connections
+local organizations and agencies, SEE volunteers resources and time to help inspire people to foster deeper connections to the natural world.

 Salem Environmental Education